 - A comprehensive education emphasizing the management and treatment of common problems encountered by family physicians

-- An emphasis on treating the whole patient and his or her family on an ongoing basis
+- An emphasis on treating the whole patient and their family on an ongoing basis

 - A supportive environment with a well-rounded faculty